smartnetguru/purse/README.md

 * Jade
 * Stylus

-It aims to make developing web applications with PHP (using modern, clean paradigms) as easy as in Ruby or NodeJS.
+It aims to make developing web applications with PHP (using modern, clean paradigms) as easy as in Ruby or Node.js.
 Purse was initially developed for internal use at [Phyramid](http://phyramid.com).

 Suggestions (including for new features) are very welcome.
 If you have any, open an issue or contact me.